Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

+The individual cross section measurements have an average statistical uncertainty of $\sim$1.2\%.
+There is an overall systematic uncertainty in $R$ of $\pm 0.025$ arising from uncertainties in the theoretical formulation of the radiative corrections~\cite{Whitlow:1990gk}.
+Additional contribution include a $Q^2$ bin centering uncertainty (equal to 5\% of the applied correction) and a charge-symmetric background component, which contributes $\sim$ 3\% at large angles and high $W^2$.
+These sources combine to give a total point-to-point uncertainty in $\epsilon$ of $\sim$ 2.1\% on the cross sections used in the $R$-extraction.
+In addition, each target carries an overall normalization uncertainty of approximately 1.6\%, primarily from charge measurement, acceptance, and live-time corrections...etc.

+Fig.~\ref{Fig_R} shows the extracted values of $R_D$ (Fig.~\ref{fig:R_d}) and $R_C$ (Fig.~\ref{fig:R_c}) versus $W^2$ at the eight values of $Q^2$ noted.
+The resulting values of $R_C-R_D$ are in agreement with the primary analysis using Eq. \ref{req2} (Fig.~\ref{Fig_DR}).
+Details of this analysis and investigation of individual structure functions ($F_1$ and $F_2$) for each target will be presented in a future communication.

+In a model by Gerald Miller~\cite{Miller:2001yf} pions in nuclei enhance the $F_L^A/F_L^D$ ratio at low $Q^2$ and {\it moderate and large} $x$.
+The model provided the values $F_L^C/F_L^D - 1$ in the deep-inelastic region, which we have converted converted to a difference, $F_L^C - F_L^D$, by multiplying the model by the inelastic value of $F_L^D$ obtained from the global fit \cite{Bodek:2022gli,Bodek:2023dsr}.
+The model predicts the largest effect to appear in a region near the peak of the $\Delta(1232)$, a region which is obscured by the large contribution from quasielastic scattering (Fig.~\ref{fig:Fig3}), which makes it difficult to test the model in this region.
+At the higher values of $Q^2$ the model is not able to describe our measurement of $F_L^C - F_L^D$.

+In summary, this is the first measurement of the nuclear dependence of $R$ in the resonance region, where no prior data exist.
+We find that $\Delta R >$ 0 at a level which is not explained by current theoretical models.

 Research supported by the U.S. Department of Energy under University of Rochester grant number DE-SC0008475, the Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177 and U.S. National Science Foundation grant PHY-1914034.
-S. Alsalmi acknowledges the support from the Researchers Supporting Project number (RSPD2025R818), King Saud University, Riyadh, Saudi Arabia.
+S. Alsalmi acknowledges support from the Ongoing Research Funding program (ORF-2026-1615), King Saud University, Riyadh, Saudi Arabia.